IshaanBhaskar30/Home-Credit-Default-Risk/README.md

 # Home Credit Default Risk Prediction

+Many individuals face challenges in accessing loans due to limited or non-existent credit histories.
+Home Credit aims to promote financial inclusion by providing fair and responsible lending opportunities to the unbanked population.
+To achieve this, the company utilizes a wide range of alternative data sources—including telco usage patterns, transactional behavior, and demographic information—to assess clients’ repayment capabilities.

+This project focuses on developing an end-to-end machine learning solution that predicts the likelihood of a client defaulting on a loan.
+By leveraging advanced models and optimization techniques, the goal is to help ensure that creditworthy clients are not rejected while minimizing the risk of default.
+This contributes to a fairer, data-driven approach to lending and supports Home Credit’s mission of empowering financial inclusion.

 ## Project Overview
 The goal of this project is to **predict the probability of a customer defaulting on a loan** using real-world financial data from Home Credit Group.
 The objective is to help lenders make **responsible and data-driven credit decisions**, ensuring financial inclusion while minimizing default risk.